Kids Walking into School

 Board of Directors

 Resurrection Lutheran School is a mission of the Church.
 The Resurrection Lutheran School Board (RLS Board) is made up of primarily congregational members of the Resurrection Church (RLC), some of whom may also be parents of children attending RLS.
-The RLS Board consists of seven or eight voting members, RLC pastor in an advisory capacity, the principal and admissions director in a reporting capacity and a teacher representative.
+The RLS Board consists of seven or eight voting members, RLC pastor in an advisory capacity, the principal and administrative team in a reporting capacity and a teacher representative.

 The school board operates in an oversight capacity while the principal is responsible for the daily operations of the school.
 An administrative team is in place to assist in various functions associated with a growing school.
 Click here for the Board Policy Manual.